SyntaxError1234/CPU-Scheduling-Simulator/README.md

 ---

 ## 📌 GitHub Contributions
-We made **25+ commits** in this repository to track our progress.
-Each team member contributed through their respective branches, and all changes were merged into `main`.
+We made **5+ commits** in this repository to track our progress.
 Check the commit history for detailed progress!

 ---